 Just last week I finished recording the videos for the start of the WP Web Designer Mastery Course.
-The course, which teaches web designers or developers to price, close, build and deliver effective WordPress website consists of 10 Modules and a total of 76 lessons!
-Each lesson has a video, a transcript, an assignment and a quiz.
+The course, which teaches web designers or developers to price, close, build, and deliver effective WordPress websites consists of 10 Modules and a total of 76 lessons!
+Each lesson has a video, a transcript, an assignment, and a quiz.

 As I am now quite adept at doing video tutorials I thought I would make a post that walks you through the process if you’d like to give it a try.

 Making video tutorials for blog posts or courses.

 PowerPoint or Keynote: Create your presentation in either PowerPoint or Keynote.
 Try not to have a wall of text on the slides so that people don’t get distracted by the slides.
 A little text and a photo or graphic is all that’s necessary.
 It is important when planning to use slides for a video recording to create the presentation in 16:9 ratio.
 That is the most common aspect ratio for televisions and computer monitors.

 Using this aspect ratio for your slides will fill up the entire width of the video screen rather than seeing a couple of inches of black on either side of the final product once recorded and uploaded to YouTube or Vimeo.